9 Places Associated with Historical Figures Who Loved Kanagawa

 <URL> http://www.city.odawara.kanagawa.jp/public-i/facilities/literature-museum/douyoukan.html

-Amano-ya (New Wing) *The new building is currently closed and has been demolished and no longer exists (Image provided by Yugawara Art Museum)
+*The new building is currently closed and has been demolished and no longer exists (Image provided by Yugawara Museum of Art)

-Amano-ya was founded in 1877.
-It was a long-established inn that represents Yugawara, and was frequented by famous people such as Ito Hirobumi and Natsume Soseki, and was even featured in Natsume Soseki's novel "Light and Darkness."
-However, the new building closed in 2005.
-The main building was renovated and opened as the "Yugawara Museum of Art" in 1998, and was renamed the "Yugawara Municipal Museum of Art" in 2006, and is still bustling with visitors today.
+Amano-ya was founded in 1877 (Meiji 10).
+It was a long-established inn that represented Yugawara, and was a regular lodging for famous people such as Ito Hirobumi and Natsume Soseki, and even appeared in Natsume Soseki's novel "Light and Darkness."
+However, the new wing closed in 2005 (Heisei 17).
+The main building was renovated and reopened as the "Yugawara Art Museum" in 1998 (Heisei 10), and was renamed the "Yugawara Municipal Art Museum" in 2006 (Heisei 18), and is still bustling with visitors today.

-In 2006, the Hiramatsu Reiji Museum was opened to exhibit the works of Hiramatsu Reiji, a leading Japanese painter in the Japanese art world, and the museum was renamed the Yugawara Museum of Art along with the permanent exhibition hall to display the museum's collection.
-In 2017, the Hiramatsu Reiji Visible Atelier was opened, and the Japanese painter's studio is open to the public at all times.
+In 2006, the Hiramatsu Reiji Museum was opened to exhibit the works of Hiramatsu Reiji, a Japanese painter active at the forefront of the Japanese art world, and the museum was renamed the Yugawara Municipal Museum of Art, along with a permanent exhibition hall to display the museum's collection.
+In 2017, the Hiramatsu Reiji Visible Atelier was opened, and the Japanese painter's studio is open to the public at any time.

-The adjacent museum cafe "and garden" serves tofu and yuba dishes, and on the terrace you can enjoy a foot bath using hot spring water from Yugawara.
+The adjacent museum cafe, "and garden," serves tofu and yuba dishes, and you can enjoy a foot bath using Yugawara hot spring water on the terrace seats.

 Address: 623-1 Miyagami, Yugawara-cho, Ashigarashimo-gun, Kanagawa Prefecture